baesslerpa/AlgorithmDesignManual-TypeScript/README.md

-# AlgorithmDesignManual-TypeScript
+# Algorithm Design Manual in TypeScript

-TypeScript solutions for The Algorithm Design Manual
+TypeScript Solutions for The Algorithm Design Manual